nirvana6/hexo-reference-sci/README.md

 **In-text Citations Basics:**

-Use superscript arabic numerals to cite material, e.g., <sup>[1]</sup>.
+Use superscript arabic numerals to cite material<sup>[1]</sup>.
 The first reference used in a written document is listed as 1 in the reference list.
 If there are server citations, each number should be displayed.
 For example, here are several citations<sup>[2][3]</sup>.

 **References**